Caioflp/undergraduate-thesis/src/README.md

 ## Done

-* Implemented simple synthetic DGP.
+* Write docstrings.
+* Started using hydra from experiment management.
 * Implement our estimator with the projected loss
     - Ways to estimate $E [h(X)|Z = z]$: KNN, linear regression with basis expansion,
-* Started using hydra from experiment management.
+* Implemented simple synthetic DGP.